Steffon Armitage: Move to France

 In May 2011, Armitage was granted an early release from his contract with London Irish to allow him to join French club RC Toulon.
 In his first season in France, Armitage scored 7 tries in 27 matches.
 Armitage was in the starting 15 for 23 matches, and a substitute in 4.
 During this season, Armitage played for Toulon in the finals of the Top 14 and the Amlin Challenge Cup.

 In July 2012, Armitage was provisionally suspended for abnormal drug test results., but was cleared to play all the games of the new season with Toulon, both in the Top 14 and Heineken Cup.
 In November, Armitage was cleared of the doping charge.
 On 19 November, Armitage was designated as best foreign player in the Top 14 by the Oscars of Midi Olympique (French Rugby Newspaper).
 In May 2013 he played as a replacement as Toulon won the 2013 Heineken Cup Final by 16–15 against Clermont Auvergne.

 Armitage won a second Heineken Cup with Toulon playing against Saracens in May 2014.
-On 26 May 2014, it was announced that Armitage had been named 2013–14 ERC European Player of the Year.
+On 26 May 2014, Armitage was named 2013–14 ERC European Player of the Year.
 In that same year, Armitage was part of the Toulon side that beat Castres to win the Top 14 title.

 In 2015, Armitage won a third European title with RC Toulon, and was again on the shortlist for European player of the year, losing out narrowly to Nick Abendanon who plays for Clermont Auvergne, the team Toulon defeated in the final.

 Armitage plays as a flanker and a number 8.
 He is known for his strength, speed and his effectiveness in ruck turnovers.
 Armitage has been considered to be one of the best players in the world due to his technical ability at the breakdown and his capacity to win a high number of turnovers each game.
 Given the English national team's lack of players with Armitage's skill set, many experts have argued that the 'exceptional circumstances' clause in England's policy banning overseas based players should be invoked to allow the triple European Championship winner to represent England, despite playing his club rugby at Toulon.

 Despite speculation about a possible return to the English Premiership, Armitage opted to move to another Top 14 team Pau in the summer of 2016 seemingly ending any possibility of earning more international caps for England.